guld-games/gg-chrome/README.md

 # gg-chrome

-Chrome plugin for guld games
+Chrome extension for guld games.

 To make a browser-based app (in this case, a Chrome extension) work with [`ledger`](http://ledger-cli.org/), a fundamentally command-line oriented application, we've had to patch and/or fork a number of its dependencies.
 Here's an overview of what it takes to get this extension running.

+**Note!** We are in the process of splitting the functionality of this extension.
+The wallet and key-management functionality is moving to the [guld-chrome extension](https://github.com/guldcoin/guld-chrome).

 ## Ledger